FranUrsus/TimeSeriesImaging/README.md

 <img width="1008" alt="Captura de pantalla 2024-02-19 a las 19 03 33" src="https://github.com/FranUrsus/TimeSeriesImaging/assets/68539118/c85737ec-c687-4f9b-bc32-c5b6d673bf31">

+In the example described, a data set with 529 consecutive weekly consumptions of the same consumer has been used.

 > **_NOTE:_** This script does not prepare the data as described.

 ## Clustering model